linuxfandudeguy/xdrx/README.md

 # `xdrx`

 > **NOTE FROM DEV:** This is the only occasion ever where I will use electron, in my opinion electron is hot trash because it takes up lots of memory, but for occasions like this, it is very useful.
+Also, this project was inspired by facedev's [bruh](https://github.com/face-hh/bruh/) image file type.

 ## Overview